NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

 :ref:`geoips describe <geoips_describe>`

 ``describe`` is a GeoIPS CLI command which retrieves information specific to a single GeoIPS artifact.
-The purpose of any ``describe`` command is to describe the selected GeoIPS artifact in a verbose manner.
+The purpose of any ``describe`` command is to lay out the selected GeoIPS artifact in a verbose manner.
 While the outputted information may differ by each describe  command, the ultimate purpose of each command is to provide both users and developers detailed information about each artifact.
 This will help implementing their